samoylenko/samoylenko.me/README.md

 involves items at the operating system level (working with files, directories, running binaries etc) which are not best addressed by Java or, say, C#.

-We recommend JavaScript (aka ECMAScript) and it's interpretor, [**NodeJS**](https://nodejs.org) for many reasons - it has become extremely popular in the recent years, and it's much more convenient than [**Python**](https://www.python.org/), the former champion in this space.
+We recommend JavaScript (aka ECMAScript) and it's interpreter, [**NodeJS**](https://nodejs.org) for many reasons - it has become extremely popular in the recent years, and it's much more convenient than [**Python**](https://www.python.org/), the former champion in this space.